Knee Replacement Surgery in Fargo, ND

 Total Knee Replacement vs. Partial Knee Replacement

-Typically, arthritis is the most common reason for a knee replacement surgery to be performed.
+Typically, arthritis is the most common reason for knee replacement surgery to be performed.
 For those with severe joint deterioration in their knees, everyday life can be a struggle.
-Chronic pain from damaged knee cartilage can make it difficult to walk, climb stairs or even stand.
-When medication and physical therapy fails to relieve knee pain and improve range-of-motion, a knee replacement surgery may be necessary.
+Chronic pain from damaged knee cartilage can make it difficult to walk, climb stairs, or even stand.
+When medication and physical therapy fails to relieve knee pain and improve range-of-motion, knee replacement surgery may be necessary.

 Whether a patient needs a total knee replacement or partial knee replacement depends on the condition of the various parts of the knee.
 Here’s what you need to know about partial and total knee replacements to figure out which is best for you.

 Todd Sekundiak, MD is fellowship trained and board certified by the American Board of Orthopaedic Surgery.
 Using state-of-the-art surgical techniques and specialized treatments, Dr. Sekundiak provides quality healthcare you can trust.
 Schedule your consultation at our office in Fargo, North Dakota today.

 A total knee replacement is reserved for patients who have chronic knee pain and very little range of motion.
 In most cases, several areas of tissue in the knee have deteriorated and caused the bones in the knee to rub together.
 The procedure is performed in four steps:

 - Remove Damaged Bone & Tissue: Small amounts of bone under the kneecap as well as damaged cartilage surfaces at the end of the thigh bone are removed.